Extrusion Process: Definition, Working Principle, Types, Applications, Advantages, and Disadvantages [Notes with PDF]

 • The time consumption of this process is very high.

-• The set-up cost is also very high.
+• The set-up is costly.

 What is extrusion process?